 Parents are made aware of the responsibilities of staff members with regard to child protection procedures within information provided on joining the College.
 A copy of this policy is also made available to parents on the College website.
 This is explained in annual communications to parents.

-3.4 Safer recruitment
+3.4.
+Safer recruitment

-The School carries out all the required checks on staff in line with guidance laid down in Keeping Children Safe in Education (2016) and Working Together to Safeguard
+The College carries out all the required checks on staff in line with guidance laid out in Keeping Children Safe in Education (2022) and Working Together to Safeguard Children (2018).